VijayThilak/Tech_challenge/README.md

 Under Stores scoped to Jenkins, select Jenkins
 Select Global Credentials (unrestricted)
 On the left, select Add Credentials
-Create a credential of type Username with password and add your docker username and password, for the ID, I used ’docker-repo-jenkinsci’
+Create a credential of type Username with password and add your docker username and password, for the ID.

 **Create a Jenkins pipeline job using Jenkinsfile**